 While it’s fine to give your budgie an occasional bit of bread, there are other foods that they should never have.
 These include:

-Some of these are not good for your bird’s health while others are toxic.
-You should never feed your budgie processed or fried foods as they are high in salt and calories.
+Some of these are not good for your bird’s health, while others are toxic.
+You should never feed your budgie processed or fried foods, as these are high in salt and calories.
 Sugar should also be avoided to keep your budgie at a healthy weight.

 Final Thoughts

 While you shouldn’t share an entire bread basket with your pet budgie, an occasional bite or two of whole-grain bread won’t hurt them.
-Just make sure you’re giving them the healthy, preservative, and additive-free kind of bread rather than the commercially processed version.
-The remainder of its diet should be pellets and fresh produce.
-Following these guidelines will ensure your pet has a long, healthy life.
+Just make sure you’re giving them a healthy, preservative-free, and additive-free kind of bread rather than a commercially processed version.
+The remainder of their diet should be pellets and fresh produce.
+Following these guidelines will ensure that your pet has a long, healthy life.
 It is best to consult with your veterinarian if you have doubts about your budgie’s diet.

 Related Topics: